BennEntterprise/b59-starter-template/README.md

 node-sass (look up the way to migrate to dart-sass)

+# About the Kit

 # First Draft (To Be Carved up and Rewritten)

 The Problem:
 As a developer with tons of ideas I need a way to rapidly build prototypes using a familiar technology stack.
 It will be using products I already know and thus allow me to skip some of the monotonous overhead of a project and get to the specifics of actually developing something cool.

-Eventually I would love for this to be a bash script that clones a repo that is set up.
-For now this document will serve as the jumping off point.

-It describes the Stack
-It points to tutorials/checklists required to set up each part of this stack start/finish.
+Eventually I'll tie my own personal bash(already WIP) script to this repo.
+That will mean I can run something like `./scaffold-project <project-name>` and get a clean project with a repo including a main and develop branch.
+Cutting the tooling overhead time down to zero means that I can write domain level code rather than focusing on infrastructure and deployment tidbits.

 # Client Side Code

-React Scaffolded with CRA, (Unejected)
+- React Scaffolded with CRA and a typescript template, (Unejected)
-Redux for Application State Management
+- Redux for Application State Management, Redux-Thunk and Redux-Sagas to handle side effects.
-Axios for Network Requests
+- Axios for Network Requests
-Bootstrap as Framework for Sites
+- React-Bootstrap (and thus bootstrap) as UIFramework for Sites
-Jest Testing Framework for React Components.
+- Jest Testing Framework for React Components.
+(TDD)
+- Storybook for React Components (DDD)

 # Server Side Code

+- Node: Written in Typescript and compiled using a tsconfig file (eventual will build a server side webpack).
-NodeJS, Mongoose ORM and MongoDB
+- Mongoose ORM To make connections with a MongoDB Instance.
-API Scaffold for User Resource
-Reade
-Create
-Delete
-Update Profile
-Forgot Password Functionality
+- MongoDB will need a connection string to either a hosted DB instance (preferred) or a local instance (for situations where an internet connection is unobtainable like flights or long drives)
-Presets for API integration with
+- REST API Scaffolded with
+  - User Resource (including authorization authentication and password reset; best practices for hashing)
+  - Profile Resource
-Twillio for SMS/Call
+  - Twillio for SMS
-Mailtrap To Test Forms
-Nodemailer to Send Emails
-More as we need them.
+  - NodeMailer to send emails
+  - Mailtrap to catch emails in modes other than production

+# Scripts you'll find at the top level package.json file

-Script to Start Local MongoDB
+- A Script to Start Local MongoDB
-Cloudinary for Image/Video Storage
-Scripts to Deploy to Staging/Production
+- Scripts to Deploy to Staging/Production Heroku Instances
-Scripts to Open a tunnel for ngrok.
+- A script to Open a tunnel for ngrok. (useful for testing sites on mobile without an emulator)
-Workspace Settings/Tools
-Preferred Extensions

 # Usersnippets

-.vscode editor settings
-Common Links
+There are some snippets that I've come to use for a pretty good workflow.
+Some useful things will include:

+- `breakpts` --> Used to scaffold empty media queries based on the breakpoints in bootstrap
+- `star20` --> Builds a comment header to label section of code.
+(Don't get too comfortable with this one and forget about modularity/code-splitting)
+- `flex-column` --> Scaffolds the 4 css rules for a center justified and aligned column directional flexbox
+- `star20` --> Builds a comment header to label section of code.
+(Don't get too comfortable with this one and forget about modularity/code-splitting)
+- `flex-row` --> Scaffolds the 4 css rules for a center justified and aligned row directional flexbox

+CONTACT: If you have additional questions about this project you can contact me at [kyle.bennett@betweenfiveandnine.com](mailto:kyle.bennett@betweenfiveandnine.com?subject=B59%20Starter)